slashmatti/fsninja/README.md

 5. `make seed` to create user `testuser@example.com // password123` with seeded sensor data
 6. log into app at `http://localhost:3000`
 7. run tests with `make test`

+OpenAPI auto-generated docs can be reached at `http://localhost:8000/api/docs`.